-Since 1998, the Pathology Division has seen a steady increase in the number of cases reported to the office and the number of postmortem examinations performed.
+Since 2005, the number of cases reported annually to the office has averaged 2,955.
+From 2003 to 2008, the Pathology Division showed a steady increase in the number of postmortem examinations.
+Since that time, the number of examinations has remained steady, with an average of 750 per year.
 There has been greater than a one and half fold increase in the number of reported cases and approximately a two and half fold increase in the number of required examinations and medical records review since 1998.